 The main frame sits far enough from my face to remain clear of brow sweat most of the time, and the temples and nose piece are adjustable to fit all sorts of faces.
 The fusion Northern Light sunglasses come with one lens, a carrying box and bag, a second nose piece, and interchangeable “jawbone” bits so you can swap the color of the lower frame.

-On the chillin’ side of eye protection, the KOO California have what I think of as a classic jazz saxophonist look.
+On the chillin’ side of eye protection, the KOO California sunglasses have what I think of as a classic jazz saxophonist look.
 The lenses are broad, covering a large portion of my wider-set eye sockets.
 While the après-ski shape doesn’t lend a great deal of airflow, they are good for faster rides on flowy singletrack or dirt roads.

-This pair have a polarized Zeiss lens, which I don’t find ideal for mountain biking as it seems to diminish shiny reflections on wet rocks and roots.
+This pair has a polarized Zeiss lens, which I don’t find ideal for mountain biking as it seems to diminish shiny reflections on wet rocks and roots.
 Fortunately, the California shades are also available with two different non-polarized lens options, with seventeen different frame colors to choose from.

 The California sunglasses include a carrying case to keep them in good shape before or after rides.

-KOO Open Cube
+KOO Open Cube Cycling Glasses